Richard Myers: Retirement and post-retirement

-On September 27, 2005, only three days before leaving his post as chairman, Myers said of the Iraq War that, "the outcome and consequences of defeat are greater than World War II."
+On 27 September 2005, only three days before leaving his post as chairman, Myers said of the Iraq War that, "the outcome and consequences of defeat are greater than World War II."
 His rise to and stint as chairman are chronicled in Washington Post reporter Bob Woodward's book, State of Denial, as well as his own book Eyes on The Horizon: Serving on the Front Lines of National Security.

-On November 9, 2005, Myers received the Presidential Medal of Freedom.
+On 9 November 2005, Myers received the Presidential Medal of Freedom.
 His citation reads:

-In 2006, Myers accepted a part-time appointment as a Foundation Professor of Military History at Kansas State University.
-That same year, he was also elected to the Board of Directors of Northrop Grumman Corporation, the world's third largest defense contractor.
-On September 13, 2006, he also joined the board of directors of United Technologies Corporation.
+In 2006, Myers accepted a part-time appointment as a foundation professor of military history at Kansas State University.
+That same year, he was also elected to the board of directors of Northrop Grumman Corporation, the world's third largest defense contractor.
+On 13 September 2006, he also joined the board of directors of United Technologies Corporation.
 He also serves on the boards of Aon Corporation, John Deere, the United Service Organizations and holds the Colin L. Powell Chair for National Security, Leadership, Character and Ethics at the National Defense University.
 He also has advised the Defense Health Board and served on the Army War College Board of Visitors.

-On July 26, 2011, Myers was inducted into the Air Force Reserve Officer Training Corps Distinguished Alumni in a ceremony at Maxwell AFB, Alabama, officiated by Lieutenant General Allen G. Peck, Commander, Air University.
+On 26 July 2011, Myers was inducted into the Air Force Reserve Officer Training Corps Distinguished Alumni in a ceremony at Maxwell AFB, Alabama, officiated by Lieutenant General Allen G. Peck, Commander, Air University.

-On April 14, 2016, Myers was selected as the interim president of Kansas State University, which he began on April 20.
-On November 15, 2016, the Board of Regents removed his interim title and announced Myers would become the university's 14th president.
+On 14 April 2016, Myers was selected as the interim president of Kansas State University, which he began on 20 April.
+On 15 November 2016, the Board of Regents removed his interim title and announced Myers would become the university's 14th president.

 Myers currently serves as chairman of the Board of Trustees of Medisend College of Biomedical Engineering Technology and the General Richard B. Myers Veterans Program.
 Medisend College of Biomedical Engineering Technology.

-On May 24, 2021, Myers announced he would retire from his role as president of Kansas State University as of February 11, 2022.
-He released the following statement as part of his announced retirement, “Mary Jo and I truly loved our time at K-State and working with students, faculty and staff.
-Being president of my alma mater was one of the most fulfilling jobs I’ve ever had.
+On May 24, 2021, Myers announced he would retire from his role as president of Kansas State University as of 11 February 2022.
+He released the following statement as part of his announced retirement, "Mary Jo and I truly loved our time at K-State and working with students, faculty and staff.
+Being president of my alma mater was one of the most fulfilling jobs I've ever had.
 It was an honor to help move K-State forward on many fronts.
-I’m grateful for the opportunity to work with the many talented and dedicated people who comprise the K-State family.”
+I'm grateful for the opportunity to work with the many talented and dedicated people who comprise the K-State family."